robdobsn/RaftCore/devdocs/bootstrap-version-alignment-plan.md

 - [x] Add the workflow (16d2732) (trigger on `release: published` so it also works for releases created from the GitHub UI; `--clobber` makes re-runs safe)
-- [ ] Verify on the next release that the asset appears and matches the tagged `scripts/RaftBootstrap.cmake`
+- [x] Verified on v1.52.1: asset uploaded by the action, hash-identical to the tagged `scripts/RaftBootstrap.cmake`

 ### 3. RaftCLI template: bootstrap version follows the RaftCore tag (DECIDED)